 - Reliable and renowned: Radware was founded in 1997 and has a long list of trustworthy clients.

-- Pricey: Reviews posted online regularly point out that the pricing model is fairly pricey.
+- Pricey: Reviews posted online regularly point out that the pricing model is fairly expensive.

-- Need to pay for other tools: Radware segments its products based on specific use cases so if you need better DDoS protection, they’ll sell you an extra tool for that.
+- Need to pay for other tools: Radware segments its products based on specific use cases, so if you need better DDoS protection, it will sell you an extra tool.

-Reblaze offers bot control as one of its many features, which also include WAF (Web Application Firewall), API protection, CDN and load balancing, and even real-time traffic control for web developers.
+Reblaze offers bot control as one of its many features, which also include a Web Application Firewall (WAF), API protection, CDN and load balancing, and even real-time traffic control for web developers.